Dr. Christian Möstl

 Dr. Emma E. Davies

 Dr. Emma Davies joined the Austrian Space Weather Office as a postdoctoral researcher in March 2023.
 Her primary research focusses on the evolution of interplanetary coronal mass ejections (ICMEs), including their global magnetic structure, and the associated space weather effects at Earth.
+She is focusing on the radial ICME evolution and multispacecraft model validation, to better understand the applicability of upstream monitors for improved space weather forecasting.
 Emma completed her PhD at Imperial College London in 2021, where she used multi-spacecraft observations from both dedicated solar wind and planetary mission spacecraft such as Solar Orbiter, Bepi Colombo, MESSENGER, Venus Express, ACE, Wind, STEREO, and Juno, to identify ICMEs in-situ and investigate their properties across a wide range of heliocentric distances.
 More recently, during her time at the University of New Hampshire, she investigated the impact of ICMEs on the galactic cosmic ray (GCR) background, developing expertise in both direct and indirect methods for studying the evolution of ICMEs.

 Dr. Justin Le Louëdec